sparkflows/sparkflows-docs/docs/troubleshooting/livy.rst

 **Problem**
 ++++++

-Not able to access resource, please check the host url
+Not able to access resource, please check the host url.

 **Solution**
 ++++++++++